 Mark Donaldson is our Manager, Business & Legal Affairs.
 Mark provides legal and research support, and assists in the development of policy campaigns and the negotiation of industrial and commercial agreements.

 Brad Taylor is our Membership and Licensing Coordinator and is responsible for managing membership and stakeholder relations.
 Brad is the primary contact for enquires regarding membership and levies.

-Carlin Beattie is our Sponsorship and Communications Coordinator.
-Carlin oversees Screen Producers Australia's print, online and digital communications, social media and website, working with Carrie Ann Huddleston to manage sponsorship entitlements and support our professional development, advertising and partnership programs, and Screen Producers Australia's annual SCREEN FOREVER conference.
+Damian Romanjek is our Marketing, Communications and Events Coordinator.
+Damian oversees Screen Producers Australia's print, online and digital communications, social media and website, working with Carrie Ann Huddleston and Natalie Apostolou to manage events and assist with Screen Producers Australia's annual SCREEN FOREVER conference.

 Francine is our Executive Assistant and currently oversees the day-to-day aspects of the Screen Producers Australia's head office as well as providing support to our CEO, Matthew Deaner.

 Diana is our Operations Accountant.
 Diana looks after the money and contributes to the financial planning aspects of Screen Producers Australia.

 Simonne is our International Consultant.
 Based in Los Angeles, Simonne manages our international participants for Screen Producers Australia’s annual SCREEN FOREVER conference.